Free consultation 402-431-9000

 How Is Fault Determined in a Right Hook Accident?

 A bicycle accident can happen in many different ways on the busy streets of Omaha.
 One example is the right hook accident.
 In most cases, a motor vehicle driver will be responsible for a right hook accident.
 You may encounter a liability dispute, however, from the driver’s insurance provider.
 A car accident attorney in Omaha can help you with a claim or lawsuit.
-What Is a Right Hook Accident?
-A right hook accident describes a collision where a motor vehicle turns right at an intersection and collides with a bicyclist that is crossing the…
+A right hook accident describes a collision where a motor vehicle turns right at an intersection and collides with a bicyclist that is crossing the road (it “hooks” the biker).
+Right…

 Read More